Dentistry

 These natural products often have mild abrasives to produce a whitening effect, which can be problematic because they can wear away the tooth enamel over time.

 Dental professionals recommend using them not more than once a week.
-You should also check the provided instructions to make sure you’re using them correctly.
+You should also check the instructions to ensure you use them correctly.

 Less sensitivity